-Romans 6:10-11 — For in that He died, He died unto sin once: but in that He liveth, He liveth unto God.
+10 For the death that He died, He died to sin once for all; but the life that He lives, He lives to God.

-Likewise reckon ye also yourselves to be dead indeed unto sin, but alive unto God through Jesus Christ our Lord.
+11 Likewise you also, reckon yourselves to be dead indeed to sin, but alive to God in Christ Jesus our Lord.

-once = once for all, completely as opposed to once upon a time.
+once (v.10) = once for all, completely as opposed to once upon a time.
 It emphasizes the absolute sufficiency and finality of the death of Christ for all the purposes for which He died.

-reckon — know something to be true and live accordingly.
+reckon (v.11) — know something to be true and live accordingly.
 It carries the idea of a mathematical calculation

 God provides a way for us to escape sin.
-1 Corinthians 10:13 — There hath no temptation taken you but such as is common to man: but God is faithful, who will not suffer you to be tempted above that ye are able; but will with the temptation also make a way to escape, that ye may be able to bear it.
+1 Corinthians 10:13 — No temptation has overtaken you except such as is common to man; but God is faithful, who will not allow you to be tempted beyond what you are able, but with the temptation will also make the way of escape, that you may be able to bear it.